Beam Test Performance of AstroPix sensor with 120 GeV protons: Results

-To evaluate systematic uncertainties, four sources are considered.
 The first source arises from the uncertainty in the MPV extracted from a Landau function convoluted with a Gaussian function, fitted independently for each pixel.
-The uncertainty of the MPV fit, propagated to the final calibrated energy value, is conservatively taken to be 2\%.
+The pixel-by-pixel relative uncertainties show a mean value of 1.5\% with a spread of 0.4\%, with an upper range of 3\%, reflecting pixel-to-pixel variations.
+The MPV fit uncertainty, propagated to the final calibrated energy value, is taken to be 3\%.

-The second source accounts for the uncertainty in the calibration curve parameters for each pixel.
-A systematic uncertainty of 1\% is assigned.

-As a third source, run-by-run fluctuations are evaluated using 97 pixels that overlap between two independent runs.
-For each pixel, the relative difference in the extracted energy between the two runs is calculated, and the resulting distribution is consistent with a Gaussian distribution.
-The 1 $\sigma$ of the relative energy difference distribution is assigned as a systematic uncertainty of 3\%.
+As a second source, the calibration uncertainty is considered by propagating the covariance matrix of the calibration parameters for each pixel, resulting in a systematic uncertainty of 1.3\%.
+Charge loss due to diffusion into neighbouring pixels is not considered as a source of systematic uncertainty, as charge sharing is expected to be negligible owing to the large pixel size.
+Temperature effects are not expected to introduce a relevant systematic uncertainty, as the beam test was performed under stable room-temperature conditions with continuous temperature monitoring and no significant fluctuations observed during data taking.

 The momentum spread of the 120 GeV proton beam is negligible at the level of $\Delta p/p \sim$ 2\%, as reported in the FTBF documentation~\cite{ftbfBeamMTest}.
-This corresponds to a variation in $\beta\gamma$ from approximately 125 to 130, which results in no observable change in the most probable energy loss in silicon over this range.
+This corresponds to a variation in $\beta\gamma$ from approximately 125 to 130, which results in no observable change in the most probable energy loss in silicon over this range and is therefore not considered an additional systematic effect.

-The total systematic uncertainty is therefore obtained to be 3.7\%, obtained as the quadrature sum of all sources.
-Including the systematic uncertainty in quadrature, the measured MPV of the MIP energy is 35.4 $\pm$ 1.8~keV, corresponding to a depletion depth of 133 $\pm$ 6~\unit{\micro\meter}.

-Figure~\ref{fig:protonenergy} also indicates a relative pixel-to-pixel variation ($\sigma/\mathrm{mean}$) of 3.9\%.
-This variation predominantly reflects differences in the effective depletion depth, which may be attributed to process-induced defects, wafer-scale inhomogeneities, and local pixel-level bias voltage variations.
+The average MPV of the MIP energy, obtained from pixel-by-pixel measurements, including systematic uncertainties, is therefore 34.0 $\pm$ 1.9~keV.
+It corresponds to an effective depletion depth of 128 $\pm$ 8~\unit{\micro\meter} as derived from the most probable energy loss calculation for 120~GeV protons in silicon~\cite{ParticleDataGroup, RevModPhys.60.663}.

+The extracted depletion depth should be interpreted as an effective depletion depth for MIP signals under the AstroPix\_v3 operating conditions.

+The calibrated MIP peak at 34~keV lies above the lowest calibration point at 31~keV.
+If interpreted as a MIP energy loss, 31~keV would correspond to an effective depletion depth of approximately 118~\unit{\micro\meter}.
+This value therefore provides a lower bound for the effective depletion depth inferred from the MIP signal, supporting the extracted value of 128 $\pm$ 8~\unit{\micro\meter} as a physically reasonable estimate.